sahilnagarkar36/E-Commerce-Website-for-IoT-Components/Ecom/README.md

-# Mobile_Shopee-E-Commerce-Website
+# E-Commerce-Website-for-IoT-Components
-In this complete E-commerce Website, We will take a look at how to create Mobile Shopee Using PHP and Mysql Database.
-We gonna start by creating an HTML template then convert it into PHP and then use MySQL database to fetch products and display it in the project.
+In this mini project, we create a E-Commerce website for IoT components using PHP and Mysql Database.
+We start by creating an HTML template, styling it and connecting using PHP and then use MySQL database to fetch products and display it in the project.